Cardiopulmonary Rehabilitation and Wellness Exercise Services

 You will have the advice and close supervision of health care professionals to help you improve your health and lower your risk of future problems.
 Registered nurses and exercise physiologists will combine exercise and education to help you understand your heart condition.
 You will be taught how to eat healthy, lose weight, lower your blood pressure and cholesterol levels, as well as quit smoking.
 In addition, counseling may also help you learn how to manage stress and feel better about your health.

-How the Cardiac Rehabilitation Program Works
+How the Cardiopulmonary Rehabilitation Program Works

 Exercise sessions meet 2 - 3 times per week and include customized exercise combined with group lectures from hospital staff (registered nurses, exercise physiologists, registered dietitians, diabetes educators, and pharmacists).